Stochastic filtering of a pure jump process with predictable jumps and path-dependent local characteristics

 where $\rho(x) = x (1+x)^{-1}$, $x \geq 0$, $d_E$ is the metric on $E$, and we set $t_0 = t_0' = 0$.
 Notice that $d(h,h') \leq 1$ for all $h, h' \in H$.
 This metric makes $H$ a complete and separable metric space.
 It is possible to prove that $S$ is continuous on $H$ and, therefore, measurable with respect to the Borel $\sigma$-algebra $\cB(H)$.
 Also $S^{-1}$ is measurable by Kuratowski's theorem (\citep[Prop.7.15]{bertsekas:stochoptcontrol}).

-Finally, since under~\eqref{eq:lambdambdd} and~\eqref{eq:ptmbdd} of Assumption~\ref{hp:mu} the signal process $X$ is $\bbP$-a.s. non-explosive, we have that $X_{t \land \cdot} \in \widetilde \cD_E, \, \bbP$-a.s. for any $t \geq 0$, hence the equalities between the stopped and the history processes follow.
+Finally, since under Assumptions~\ref{hp:jointlaw}-\eqref{eq:lambdambdd},\eqref{eq:ptmbdd} of the signal process $X$ is $\bbP$-a.s. non-explosive, we have that $X_{t \land \cdot} \in \widetilde \cD_E, \, \bbP$-a.s. for any $t \geq 0$, hence the equalities between the stopped and the history processes follow.